kubeflow/blog/_posts/2025-02-16-synthetic-data-using-kfp.md

 See the above *Validation of synthetic data techniques*.

 - Develop the model on real data – for the comparison later with the cloud model.
-- Create synthetic generators, evaluate, export best generator to AWS.
+- Create synthetic generators, evaluate the generators, and export the best generator to AWS.

 ##### Cloud